Hosting Certification steps

 You will receive a copy of the Hosting Certification Assessment Pack after registration is complete.
 You must fill-in, sign and return all documents to certifications@dta.gov.au to progress to the formal assessment stage.

-The formal assessment will be conducted by the Certifying Authority or an authorised assessment team and may take on average 3 to 6 months to complete.
+The formal assessment will be conducted by the Certifying Authority or an authorised assessment team and may take an average of 3 to 6 months to complete.

 Applicants will receive an outcome notification via email once the assessment is complete.